To the Members of SRF Limited

 The Company has an uncertain tax position with regard to taxability of income from sale of Carbon Emission Reduction (CER) certificates related to certain past years.
 Assessment of such positions involves significant judgement based on a number of factors, including, interpretation of tax laws, status of assessment of each year by income-tax authorities, evaluation of company- specific orders, and judicial precedents.

-As explained in note 29 of the standalone financial statements, based on assessment of relevant factors, the Company has decided to reverse the provision for tax recognised in respect of two assessment years.
-The above note also explains related uncertainties associated with the matter, including those pertaining to outcome for other assessment years.
+As explained in note 29 of the standalone financial statements, in the previous year, the Company had decided to reverse a significant amount of provision for tax recognized in earlier years, in respect of two assessment years.
+Pending judicial finality on the matter, taxability of CER involves uncertainties and is a matter of continuous assessment, including those pertaining to outcome for other assessment years and related interest income.

-Given the significant level of judgement involved and the quantitative significance, we have determined this to be a key audit matter.
+Given the significant level of continuing judgement and amounts involved, we have determined this to be a key audit matter.

 |